yesodweb/yesodweb.com-content/blog/2013/11/wai-2-http-client.md

 the planned changes to WAI.
 For the most part, the changes Kazu and I have implemented coincide with the conclusions of that thread, namely:

-* The Request constructor has been moved to a .Internal module.
+* The Request constructor has been moved to an Internal module.
 * serverName and serverPort have been removed.
 * requestBody no longer lives in `ResourceT IO`.
 * As an optimization to avoid extra lookups, `requestHeaderHost` is now part of `Request`.
 We may add other such optimization fields in the future.